kirbysayshi/js13k-2020/README.md

 There is now a level 2, even though it's barely different than level 1.

 Added some refactored text drawing and a timer per level.
 Started on ball/target markers: have off-screen detection working!

+## 2020-09-04

+Not as much time to work today.
+But got the arrow markers at least positioned and writing text correctly.
+No shape yet.
+The majority of the time was actually spent reworking how text is drawn, moving it from being viewport-relative to world-relative.

+There is a slight judder when rendering (especially the YOU WIN text) that I think is due to floating-point precision.
+I'm flooring the values before drawing, but they're bouncing between pixel boundaries even when static... if you don't floor, then the juddering stops.
+Keep it like that then!